amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       will also be fused, if the all input operations of the Concat operation are Conv, ConvTranspose or Gemm operatons.The default is True.
+   -  **BF16WithClip**: (Boolean) If True, during BFloat16
+      quantization, insert "Clip" node before "VitisQuantizeLinear" node to add boundary protection for activation.
+The default is False.
+   -  **BF16QDQToCast**: (Boolean) If True, during BFloat16
+      quantization, replace QuantizeLinear/DeQuantizeLinear ops with Cast
+      ops to accelerate BFloat16 quantized inference.
+The default is False.
    -  **FixShapes**: (String) Set the input_shapes of the quantized model to a fixed shape by default if not explicitly specified.
 The
       example: 'FixShapes':'input_1:[1,224,224,3];input_2:[1,96,96,3]'